okx/okexchain-docs/docs/index.rst

 belonging to a certain stakeholder, but to provide a platform to achieve the separation of technology and operations.
-Just as Ethereum makes digital asset issuance easy through smart contract technology, OKExChain lowers the barrier for operating digital asset trading pairs by OpenDEX.
+Just as Ethereum makes digital asset issuance easy through smart contract technology, OKExChain lowers the barrier for operating digital asset trading pairs by OKExDEX.

 .. figure:: ./img/operators.jpg
-   :alt: OpenDEX multi-operator relation
+   :alt: OKExDEX multi-operator relation

-   OpenDEX multi-operator relation
+   OKExDEX multi-operator relation
 The OKT
 -------